xonsh/tutorial/pycon2017.md

 [last year's PyCon](https://www.youtube.com/watch?v=uaje5I22kgE).
 Other talks have been given at APUG (the Austin Python User’s Group) and the HubPy (Spartanburg, SC Python Meetup).
-Additionally I know of other people having given xonsh talks both publically and privately, such as Aaron Meurer (SymPy developer) gave a talk at Continuum and Lucas Inojosa in Brazil for a user group meeting, and [Matthias Bussonnier at PyBay 2016](https://www.youtube.com/watch?v=lopI4HkA9rE).
+Additionally I know of other people having given xonsh talks both publically and privately; Aaron Meurer (SymPy developer) gave a talk at Continuum and Lucas Inojosa in Brazil for a user group meeting, and [Matthias Bussonnier at PyBay 2016](https://www.youtube.com/watch?v=lopI4HkA9rE).